meetings/gearsloth/README.md

 After a job is done, a controller should send the task object to the ejector in order to remove it from the task database.

-## Adapters
+## Database dapters

-Currently there are 2 complete adpters: 'sqlite.js', which uses the sqlite3.js npm package, and 'mysql-multimaster.js'.
+Currently there are 2 complete adapters: 'sqlite.js', which uses the sqlite3.js npm package, and 'mysql-multimaster.js'.

 TODO: Documentation for mysql-multimaster!